vwhu/msmr-whole-cell-manuscript/README.md

 needed for importing, analyzing, and compiling the data into the manuscruipt and supplementary figures.
 The User Guide provides a short tutorial on how to use the software to fit differential voltage using the MSMR model.

-*supplementary-files*: This folder contains the experimental open-circuit voltage data and the summary of the bootstrapped data needed for the analysis performed in this manuscript.
+*supplementary-files*: This folder contains the experimental open-circuit voltage data, parameters for all fits, and the summary of the bootstrapped data needed for the analysis performed in this manuscript.

 *figures*: This folder contains all the figures used in the manuscript and the subsequent Supplementary Information.
+All main figures have PNG, EPS, and PDF formats available.

 ----------------------------------------------------------------